AdamCraven/AdamCraven.github.io/_posts/2015-03-20-increasing-performance-on-large-angular-apps.markdown

 {% endraw %}
 {% endhighlight %}

-There is one changed required in the scope of the live search directive:
+There is one change required in the scope of the live search directive:

 {% highlight js %}
     $liveSearch.$stopDigestPropagation = true;